-1 "Staubregen" is described as drizzle in many contemporary dictionaries (e.g., Adelung 1811).
+&lt;sup>1 "Staubregen" is described as drizzle in many contemporary dictionaries (e.g., Adelung 1811).
 However, the term was also used for dust fall (e.g., Saharan dust events).
 For the comparison we assume that the amount in any case would be below the detection threshold that is later chosen.

-- linear in terms of probabilities) categorization as implied by the "Pfister indices" seems hard to achieve; it would require detecting rather subtle changes close to the average.
-Therefore a linear scale is preferred.
-The basic categories -x or x (e.g., "cold" or "warm") are similar in the two classifications, with thresholds roughly near the quartiles, but there is a large discrepancy in the use of the term "extreme".
-There is approximate agreement of my scale with the likelihood scale in the IPCC calibrated language (IPCC, 2013) where "likely" and "very likely" refer to 66% and 90% cumulative probability (in my scale "x" and "very x" refer to 69.1% and 93.3%, - 196 respectively).
-However, the scale can easily be adapted, and indeed should be adapted, for other applications. - 197 For the daily values, the following information is given: - For T{mean} the synthetic weather diary contains the absolute values, the anomaly from a contemporary reference period, and the standardized anomaly.
+194 For the daily values, the following information is given:

+- For Tmean the synthetic weather diary contains the absolute values, the anomaly from a contemporary reference period, and the standardized anomaly.
 The taxonomy is based on the latter, using the seven-point scale (Table 3): values < -2.5 are termed "extremely cold", -2.5 to -1.5 "very cold", -1.5 to -0.5 "cold", -0.5 to 0.5 "average", 0.5 to 1.5 "warm", 1.5 to 2.5 "very warm", and >2.5 "extremely warm". - For precipitation the synthetic diary gives the absolute value as well as the qualifier "dry" (<1 mm), "slight rain" (1 to 5 mm), "rain" (5 to 15 mm) and "heavy rain" (>15 mm).
 The thresholds are chosen arbitrarily.
 For the case of Geneva, 69% of the days in the reference period are "dry".
 Of the remaining days, half have "slight rain", 36% have "rain" and 14% "heavy rain".
 The sensitivity to the choice of the thresholds is analysed later.
 If daily mean temperature was below 2 °C (following Zubler et al., 2014) the qualifiers "slight snowfall", "snowfall", "heavy snowfall" are used instead. - Sky conditions are given as text.
 For this, irradiance was first expressed as fraction of the maximum possible value for the corresponding calendar day.
-The latter was approximated here by the simple function 100 (1.4 W/m2 -cos(w)), where w is the angle corresponding to the calendar day centred around the solstices.
+The latter was approximated here by the simple function 100 \ (1.4 W/m cos(w)), where w is the angle corresponding to the calendar day centred around the solstices.
 If the fraction is higher than 0.66 and no precipitation is reconstructed, the sky is descried as "clear"; if it is below 0.66, or if there is precipitation, "partly cloudy", if it is below 0.33, "cloudy". - Finally, I provide the most likely weather type for that day from the Swiss CAP7 weather statistics (Schwander et al., 2017), along with the probability of that weather type on that day and a text description of the type.
 Note that the weather type cannot directly be compared with the (often observed) wind direction unless the local situation is very well understood.
 However, for future applications, wind would be an important component of a synthetic weather diary.

-219 Note that irradiance was calculated from an interpolation of few station data and should only be analysed closed 220 to current weather stations, which is the case for the four extracted weather diaries.
-However, spatial field cannot 221 be analysed, and I do not provide numerical values in the synthetic weather diaries.
+Note that irradiance was calculated from an interpolation of few station data and should only be analysed closed to current weather stations, which is the case for the four extracted weather diaries.
+However, spatial field cannot be analysed, and I do not provide numerical values in the synthetic weather diaries.